RJWoodhead/FRC3DP/CheapTurret/CheapTurret.md

 # That's All Folks

 That's all I have so far.
-Of course, what you attach to the turret is entirely up to you!
+Of course, what you attach to the turret is entirely up to you... but please only use your newfound aiming powers for good!